REGEN-COV Antibody (Casirivimab and Imdevimab) Description

 January 21, 2021 - The NEJM published an ORIGINAL ARTICLE - REGN-COV2, a Neutralizing Antibody Cocktail, in Outpatients with Covid-19.
 In this interim analysis, the REGN-COV2 antibody cocktail reduced viral load, with a greater effect in patients whose immune response had not yet been initiated or who had a high viral load at baseline.

-January 12, 2021 - Regeneron Pharmaceuticals announced that the U.S. Department of Health and Human Services and the Department of Defense would purchase an additional supply of the casirivimab and imdevimab antibody cocktail for use in non-hospitalized COVID-19 patients to meet the federal government's Operation Warp Speed goals.
+January 12, 2021 - Regeneron Pharmaceuticals announced that the U.S. Department of Health and Human Services and the Department of Defense would purchase an additional supply of the casirivimab and imdevimab antibody cocktail non-hospitalized COVID-19 patients to meet the federal government's Operation Warp Speed goals.

 December 17, 2020 - The NEJM published a study that found 'In this interim analysis, the REGN-COV2 antibody cocktail reduced viral load, with a greater effect in patients whose immune response had not yet been initiated or who had a high viral load at baseline.
-Safety outcomes were similar in the combined REGN-COV2 dose groups and the placebo group.'
+In addition, safety outcomes were similar in the combined REGN-COV2 dose groups and the placebo group.'

 November 21, 2020 - The U.S. Food and Drug Administration issued an emergency use authorization (EUA) for casirivimab and imdevimab to be administered together for the treatment of mild to moderate COVID-19 in adults and pediatric patients (12 years of age or older weighing at least 40 kilograms with positive results of direct SARS-CoV-2 viral testing and who are at high risk for progressing to severe COVID-19.
 This includes 65 years of age or older or certain chronic medical conditions.